 NIH owns almost 12 million gross square feet of research, administrative and support facilities.
 Roughly 50 percent of these are more than 25 years old.
 To meet ongoing NIH research requirements, all NIH facilities must be maintained and improved to provide safe, reliable, efficient, and effective performance throughout their life cycle.
-Facility operations and maintenance is the responsibility of the Division of Property Management, (DPM), Facilities Operations Branch (FOB).
-DPM insures good stewardship of NIH facilities with a comprehensive maintenance and repair program based on facility assessments, comprehensive preventive maintenance, and equipment repair and/or replacement.
+Facility operations and maintenance is the responsibility of The Division of Facilities, Operations, and Maintenance (DFOM) which insures good stewardship of NIH facilities with a comprehensive maintenance and repair program based on facility assessments, comprehensive preventive maintenance, and equipment repair and/or replacement.

 Emergencies– Failure of critical equipment or utilities, flooding conditions, or similar problems that pose imminent danger to health or substantial loss to buildings, equipment, or scientific research.

 To report an emergency, call the ORF Call-in Desk at 301-435-8000 (24 Hour Service).
 If life safety emergency, Call 911 (NIH response) immediately.
 Off campus in MD 9-911 (Montgomery County response).

 Facility Management – DFOM Facility Managers are the single point of contact for all issues and concerns related to an NIH owned or leased facility.
 They are responsible for protecting the government’s facilities and assuring that these facilities meet the need for achieving the NIH mission.

 Grounds maintenance – To report any problem with snow or ice removal, lawn care, or plantings, call the ORF Call-in Desk at 301-435-8000 (24 Hour Service).